ExistedGit/Dota2Cheat/README.md

-# Dota2Cheat: now crash-free!
+# Dota2Cheat

 ![D2C image v3](https://github.com/ExistedGit/Dota2Cheat/assets/66470490/2b5a66ba-c6fe-4f27-9009-914135948216)

 There weren't many open-source Dota cheats.
 And so I decided to fix that.
 Written in C++20 with love

-Some SDK bits were fully or partionally taken from [McDota](https://github.com/LWSS/McDota) by LWSS.
-It's a very helpful source regarding memory structures
+Some SDK bits were fully or partionally taken from [McDota](https://github.com/LWSS/McDota) by LWSS, which D2C was inspired by.

 Using [ImGui](https://github.com/ocornut/imgui) with DirectX 11 for the interface

-also using [Minhook](https://github.com/TsudaKageyu/minhook) for bytehooking
+also using [Minhook](https://github.com/TsudaKageyu/minhook) for them trampolines

-also using Google's [Protocol Buffers](https://github.com/protocolbuffers/protobuf) library for net message handling
+also using Google's [Protocol Buffers](https://github.com/protocolbuffers/protobuf) for net message handling

-also using DarthTon's [BlackBone](https://github.com/DarthTon/Blackbone) for injection

 Cheers to their wonderful creators!